gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 The primary purpose of a conversational application is to serve user demands, and when an user search in a e-commerce context, he is mostly looking for products.
 There is one main distinction that characterize a query when it is performed in the website rather than a messaging application.
-In the website users when they submit a query they already express their search intention, therefore the terms are quite concise and descriptive.
+In the website users when they submit a query they already express their search intention, therefore the terms are concise and descriptive.
 Conversely, when inquiring a chatbot, users use a more expressive form such as: `Could you suggest me pale ale beers and ice creams for my party?`.
 While the intention is deducted by a classification task, relevant terms are just a subset of the entire sentence.

-Baseline approach would be to use all the text as query, returning innumerable hits of everything even remotely relevant and providing little help for the customers.
+Baseline approach would be to use all the text as query, returning innumerable hits of everything even remotely relevant and providing little help for customers.
 Another solution regards Named Entity Recognition, a class of algorithms  that seeks and classify entities, also by means of [neural networks](http://nlp.town/blog/ner-and-the-road-to-deep-learning/).

 While applying machine learning techniques can reach high levels of accuracy, they requires training data that might not be available.
 Moreover, what will work for a specific product segment won't work for another.
 This is why the following approach could be easily plugged in any market scopes without any particular adaptation.